The Board of Governors

 The College of Teachers consciously assumes responsibility for the spiritual and pedagogical life of the School.
 Through active research and extensive study in weekly gatherings, the group seeks to uphold and apply the principles of Steiner education throughout the Dandenong Ranges Steiner School.

-The College of Teachers is the educational decision maker and guide of the school’s life.
+The College of Teachers is the educational decision-maker and guide of the school’s life.
 Decisions in the College of Teachers are reached on a consensus basis.
-This sometimes requires more time, but the values of equality and mutual responsibility are a true priority and this form of social working is a role model for students.
+This sometimes requires more time, but the values of equality and mutual responsibility are a true priority and this form of social work is a role model for students.

 Teachers attend weekly meetings and are involved in policy issues, debates and decisions as to teaching and learning practices and strategies, assessment, and other matters relating to the life of the school.
-This results in the College’s members carrying the responsibility of decisions that direct the path of the school and are actively engaged in developing the ethos of the whole.
+This results in the College’s members carrying the responsibility of decisions that direct the path of the school and are actively engaged in developing the ethos as a whole.

-The College also nominates up to three College members to the Management Team, in addition to the Education Facilitator.
+The College also nominates two College members to the Management Team, in addition to the Education Facilitator.